-McConnell Dowell is proud to announce that ‘Piper’ the micro tunnel boring machine (MTBM) and the team have completed tunnelling on the West Coast of New Zealand’s South Island for the Westland Milk outfall project.
+McConnell Dowell is proud to announce that ‘Piper’ the micro tunnel boring machine (MTBM) and the team have completed tunnelling on the West Coast of New Zealand’s South Island for the Westland Milk Products Marine Outfall project.

-Piper was fresh from another McConnell Dowell tunnelling project in the North Island, where the team set a new world record of 1,929m for the longest single drive by a MTBM earlier this year.
+Piper was fresh from another McConnell Dowell tunnelling project (Snells Algies Ocean Outfall project) in the North Island, where the team set a new world record of 2,021m for the longest single drive by a Direct Pipe® MTBM earlier this year.

-The project team used this world beating experience, completing the 844m of tunnelling and installing the 835m steel outer casing for the wastewater pipeline two weeks ahead of the construction programme.
+The project team used this world leading experience, completing the 845m of tunnelling and installing the 832m steel outer casing for the wastewater pipeline in just over 1 month, two weeks ahead of the construction programme.

 The scope of the works includes:

-4. An ocean recovery of the MTBM and installation of the diffuser.
+- An ocean recovery of the MTBM followed by installation of the marine diffuser.

 To retrieve Piper the MTBM, specialist excavation equipment sourced from Malaysia will be used to expose Piper under the seabed.
 A dive team will then disconnect Piper and tow her to Greymouth Port where she will be lifted from the water.